BHQST/3301/PI_Mobi/README.md

     - This displays a big chunk of hex code that reverts back to a .png.
 The hint was the title of the page LesTriosMages.png a refference to the 3 mages.
 The raw data can be found in [`Assets`](https://github/BHQST/3301/Assets/LesTriosMages.txt) for followers looking to learn a skill.
 You can also go directly to the image [`hex.png`](Solves/hex.png).

 ![LesTriosMages](Solves/hex.png)
+  - This is located on **"Monumento a Giordano Bruno"**.
+There was also a poster located on the statue.

   - http://popfilesxuru7lsr.onion/~C3301/despierta.mp4
     - My archive copy is corrupted.
 If any solvers have this please contribute to this github.
   - BM-2cUYDhBNPTmrwTErf5DfqrnXPfQyCZwrM6